PBS: On-air fundraising

-Controversies
+Concerns and investigations

 Accusations of political/ideological bias

-A 1982 broadcast of the United States Information Agency program Let Poland be Poland about the martial law declared in Poland in 1981 was widely viewed in the U.S., but met with skepticism on the part of eastern European broadcasters (communist countries at the time) due to concerns that the program's "provocative and anticommunist" tone was intended as propaganda.
+A 1982 broadcast of the United States Information Agency program Let Poland be Poland about the martial law declared in Poland in 1981 was condemned by broadcasters in communist Eastern Europe, who labeled it as "provocative and anticommunist" propaganda, reflecting the regimes' opposition to criticism of their actions or ideology.

 In 1999, at least three public television stations were caught selling or trading their mailing lists with the Democratic National Committee.
 Under IRS regulations, nonprofit organizations are prohibited from participating in political actions.
 Officials from the Corporation for Public Broadcasting condemned the practice and conducted an investigation into the matter.
 The stations involved were in New York, Boston, and Washington.

 Individual programs aired by PBS have been the targets of organized campaigns by individuals and groups with opposing views, including by former United States Secretary of Education Margaret Spellings in 2005.

-Nonetheless, in every year since 2004, surveys of Americans have shown PBS to have been consistently ranked as the most trusted institution in comparison to commercial broadcast and cable television, newspapers, and streaming services, and in January 2021, Americans valued tax dollars spent on PBS behind only military defense and oversight of food and drug safety.

 Accusations during Tomlinson tenure

 In September 2003, Kenneth Tomlinson was chosen as chairman of the CPB board.
-He criticized PBS and NPR for an allegedly "liberal bias".
+He criticized PBS and NPR for what he alleged to be a "liberal bias".
 His efforts sparked complaints of political pressure.

 To partially balance out the perceived left-leaning PBS shows, from June 2004 to July 2005, PBS aired Tucker Carlson: Unfiltered with conservative commentator Tucker Carlson, and from September 2004 to December 2005, PBS aired The Journal Editorial Report with Paul Gigot, a conservative editor of The Wall Street Journal editorial page.
-In December 2004, Bill Moyers resigned as a PBS regular, citing political pressure to alter the content of his program, and saying Tomlinson had mounted a "vendetta" against him.
+In December 2004, Bill Moyers resigned as a PBS regular, citing political pressure to alter the content of his program, and saying Tomlinson had pursued a "vendetta" against him.

 In May 2005, two House Democrats requested the CPB inspector general investigate the complaints of political interference.
 The inspector general's report was issued in November 2005 and described possible political influence on personnel decisions, including e-mail correspondence between Tomlinson and the White House which indicated that Tomlinson "was strongly motivated by political considerations in filling the president/CEO position", a position filled in June 2005 by former Republican National Committee co-chair Patricia Harrison.
 Tomlinson resigned from the CPB board on November 3, 2005.

-Accusations since the Tomlinson tenure

-In January 2021, Michael Beller, the chief attorney for PBS resigned after being caught on tape suggesting that the children of Donald Trump supporters should be sent to re-education camps.